apache/tika/README.md

 Maven Dependencies
 ==================

 Apache Tika provides *Bill of Material* (BOM) artifact to align Tika module versions and simplify version management.
+To avoid convergence errors in your own project, import this bom or Tika's parent pom.xml in your dependencey management section.

 If you use Apache Maven: